Citadelle of Quebec: Other buildings

-Building 2, also known as the Men's Barracks, was formerly the armory and powder magazine.
+Building 2, also known as the Men's Barracks, was formerly the armoury and powder magazine.
 It faces the parade ground near the throat of the Prince of Wales Bastion.
-It is a long, rectangular, two story masonry building built of smooth limestone with a hipped roof clad in sheet copper.
+It is a long, rectangular, two-storey masonry building built of smooth limestone with a hipped roof clad in sheet copper.
 The main façade of the building has little ornamentation and is regulated and orderly, with small, regularly placed, multi-paned windows.

 Building 5, the Former Powder Magazine, is a low, rectangular stone structure with a gabled roof and a surrounding protective blast wall.
 Two doors at ground level and three openings at gable level pierce the symmetrical façade.
 Along the plain side elevations are three half-barrel-vaulted passages, or traverses, two on the west and one on the east.

 Building 7, also known as the Memorial Building, forms part of a complex of three structures, which includes a chapel and a workshop, situated near the parade ground.
 They are attached by a 19th-century protective wall.
-It is a small, rectangular, one-story masonry edifice with a pyramidal stone roof and a row of windows on all four elevations.
+It is a small, rectangular, one-storey masonry edifice with a pyramidal stone roof and a row of windows on all four elevations.
 Its principal façade is distinguished by a modern porchway.
 Governor General Georges Vanier and his wife Pauline Vanier are interred here at the commemorative chapel.

 Located within the King's Bastion and adjacent to the governor general's residence, Building 10 is the former military prison and presently the museum annex.
-Constructed in 1842, it is a two-story rectangular stone structure with a hipped roof pierced by three brick chimneys.
+Constructed in 1842, it is a two-storey rectangular stone structure with a hipped roof pierced by three brick chimneys.
 The west elevation facing the citadel is restrained but decorated by pilasters.
-Loopholes pierce the walls on both stories.
+Loopholes pierce the walls on both storeys.
 There are several irregularly placed windows with iron bars.